-Population exposure to heat stress is likely to rise in the future, due to increased urbanization (and the associated urban heat island effect) and climate change increasing the likelihood of severe heat waves (periods of prolonged heat).
+Population exposure to heat stress is likely to rise in the future as heat waves are projected to increase.
+Increased urbanization (and the associated urban heat island effect) is expected to further exacerbate this risk.

 EXAMPLE VULNERABILITY FACTORS^b

 Age (e.g. the elderly and children)